DataDog/documentation/content/en/continuous_integration/guides/identify_highest_impact_jobs_with_critical_path.md

 ### Understanding the Critical Path in a CI Pipeline

-The critical path in a CI Pipeline is the longest sequence of CI Jobs that determines the total duration of that pipeline.
-In other words, it is the path through the DAG of CI Jobs that requires the most time to complete.
-You can only reduce the total duration of a CI Pipeline by reducing the duration of CI Jobs that are on the critical path.
+The critical path of a CI Pipeline execution is the longest sequence of CI Jobs that determines the total duration of that pipeline execution.
+In other words, it is the path through the dependency graph of CI Jobs that took the most time to complete.
+You can only reduce the total duration of a CI Pipeline execution by reducing the duration of CI Jobs that are on the critical path.

 {{< img src="continuous_integration/critical_path_highlight_pipeline.png" alt="Highlight of jobs on the critical path in a pipeline execution." width="90%">}}

-However, CI jobs are typically executed in parallel with other jobs, meaning that the actual reduction in pipeline time is determined by the **exclusive time** a CI job spends on the CI runner during its execution.
+Looking at the job duration may not be enough.
+CI jobs are typically executed in parallel with other jobs, meaning that the reduction of the pipeline execution time is determined by reducing the **exclusive time** of the CI job.

 The exclusive time that a job is on the critical path represents the amount of time the CI runner has spent executing a specific job exclusively, excluding the execution time of other jobs that were running in parallel.